 Books -> Sci-fi -> ['Books'] Dystopian Futures -> ['Books', 'Sci-fi']

 You can overload the default representation by providing an optional

-callbackfunction which takes a single argument and performs coersion as required.
+callbackfunction which takes a single argument and performs coercion as required.

 Creates a drilldown tree for the given node.
-A drilldown tree consists of a node’s ancestors, itself and its immediate children, all in tree order.
+A drilldown tree consists of a node’s ancestors, itself and its immediate children or all descendants, all in tree order.